manfredwern/nasa-apod-gallery/README.md

 ## Development

-You can run the project locally using this command `ng serve` or `npm run start`.
+You can run the project locally using the command `ng serve` or `npm run start`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Thank you
+### Thank you for visiting!

-Have a nice day!